Iamsdt/Notesv2/Weekly Activities/Week 3 ( June 2024).md

 >

 Date: 19/6/24: Working with the recruiter assistance, where fixed the rag issues with planner and re planner.
 Only executor part left.
+Date: 20/6/24: Working with react recruiter assistance, planner not able to generated plans correctly, working with it.
+Date: 21/6/24: Looking for new methods, Checking all the Langraph Notebook.

 ## Frontend
 - Date 17/6/24: Had a details discussion with Elsin about next action items